Janus Atlas - Multi-Timeframe Auto-Levels¶

 π Session Levels (Asian/European/North American)¶

-- Lines labeled: AH, AL (Asian), EH, EL (European), NAH, NAL (North American)
+What Displays: Lines labeled AH, AL (Asian), EH, EL (European), NAH, NAL (North American)

-- Asian Session: Tokyo trading hours range
+| Asian Session | Tokyo trading hours range |

-- European Session: London trading hours range
+| European Session | London trading hours range |

-- North American Session: New York trading hours range
+| North American Session | New York trading hours range |

-- Each shows: High, Low, Open, Close
+Each session shows: High, Low, Open, Close

 Characteristics: